-Just think about how amazing the human gut really is.
+Just think about how amazing the human digestive system really is.
 It’s a fantastic system of intake, distribution, and elimination.
-It’s always hard at work, digesting everything we put inside, balancing out what are the nutrients we need and the rubbish that we don’t need.
+It’s always hard at work, digesting everything we put inside, balancing out what are the nutrients we need and the rubbish that we don’t.

 No. 1 – Chew your Food

 Remember, your stomach doesn’t have teeth!
 Good digestion starts in your mouth so you must make sure to chew your food well for optimal digestion.
 One cause of poor digestion is the under-production of digestive enzymes.
 This can be from a diet lacking in enzyme-rich foods (think raw fruits and veggies) through to rushed eating and a lack of chewing.
 A lot of people gulp their food down, barely taking the time to chew.

 Have you ever felt tired after eating?
 The complete opposite of what you are generally aiming for!

 It takes a lot of energy to break down large chunks of poorly chewed food and this puts a strain on your already busy digestive system.
 When you’re falling asleep after eating, this can mean that your body simply doesn’t have enough energy to process your food and keep you awake!

 No. 2 – Cut the Junk Food and Eat Real Food